 Implementation

-Our RE lessons are based on a big question each half term.
+Our RE lessons are based on a big question, usually one for each half term.
 We make connections and collect clues to help us answer the big question.
-Teaching of RE starts at Pre-School and from FS2 to Year 6 RE is taught for a minimum of 1 hour per week plus year group Smart learning sessions and whole school Smart learning mornings for Christmas and Easter.
-In addition to this, RE forms part of the half termly home learning.
+Teaching of RE starts at preschool and continues throughout the whole school.
+From FS2 to Year 6, RE is taught for a minimum of 1 hour per week.
+We also have 3 whole school Vine Vision Days, which are part of our Enrichment curriculum; these are once per term with a whole school focus on Global World Faiths.
+In addition to this, RE forms part of the half-termly home learning.
 Pupils also experience different religions through community visitors in school and visits out to different places of worship.

 The Vine RE curriculum includes study of Christianity, Judaism, Sikhism, Hinduism, Islam, Buddhism and Humanism.
 Our role as an inter-church school is reflected in our curriculum through explicit teaching of Understanding Christianity and Methodism.

-The end of year statements ensures progression of knowledge and skills from learning in previous year groups.
-This is used to support pupils’ reflection and form teacher’s assessments based on AT1 (what we are learning about?) and AT2 (what are we learning from?) statements.
+The end-of-year statements ensure progression of knowledge and skills from learning in previous year groups.
+This is used to support pupils’ reflection and form teacher’s assessments based on AT1 (learning about religion and belief) and AT2 (learning from religion and belief) statements.

 RE links to the School Vision